cupOJoseph/malocchio-site/DEPLOYMENT.md

 - Copies `index.html` to `dist/` root for static deployment compatibility
 - Copies `assets/` directory to `dist/` root for static deployment compatibility
 - Maintains `dist/public/` structure for autoscale deployment compatibility
+- **CRITICAL**: This step ensures your latest changes appear in deployment

 ### 3. Final Structure
 ```